thomas-haas/spring-crypto-properties-support-aes/README.md

 # Spring Security Crypto CLI

-> Library for encrypting and decrypting properties in a Spring Boot Application.
-This project has no legal affiliation with the Spring Boot project.
+> Library for encrypting and decrypting properties in a Spring Boot application.
+This project is not affiliated with the Spring Boot project.
+Currently compatible with Java 25.

 ---